MicrosoftDocs/m365copilot-docs/docs/index.md

 :::image type="content" source="assets/images/personas-extend-copilot.png" border="false" alt-text="Persona 1 - I am a developer, who manages the product database at an e-commerce company, and I want to build an inventory catalog plugin that brings the product information for internal org.
 Persona 2 - I am a marketing manager, who aims to launch a new campaign for my products.
 And I want a tool that helps developing marketing assets specifically tailored to the campaign." lightbox="assets/images/personas-extend-copilot.png":::

-## Types of extensibility
+## Types of Microsoft 365 Copilot extensions

-There are several ways you can extend Copilot for Microsoft 365.
+There are multiple types of extensions and ways to extend Microsoft 365 Copilot.

 :::image type="content" source="assets/images/m365-extensibility-types.png" alt-text="This illustration shows types of extensibility options, Graph connector, plugins, and declarative copilots" border="true" lightbox="assets/images/m365-extensibility-types.png":::

 ### Declarative copilots

-Copilots with declarative instructions act as a standalone custom version of the Copilot for Microsoft 365 chat experience.
+Declarative copilots are essentially a collection of *Custom Knowledge* (via instructions and grounding data), and *Custom Skills* (including Actions, Triggers and Workflows) on top of M365 Copilot orchestrator and foundation models.
 Declarative copilots provide you with more tailoring, tuning, and control of the user experience.

 Declarative copilots have:

 - **Familiar user interface** with Copilot for Microsoft 365
 - **Domain-specific knowledge** applied for specific tasks, such as travel planner or nutrition assistant